benduong2001/benduong2001.github.io/homemadetf.md

 ![](images/images_HomemadeTF/bootlegCNN_demo_gif.gif)

 ### What did I gain from this?
-* Even though this project, in hindsight was a reinvention of the wheel -with no business usefulness, it was a highly foundational introduction that pushed me into the cold swimming pool of machine learning.
+* Even though this project, in hindsight was a reinvention of the wheel -with no business usefulness, it was a highly foundational introduction that definitely -and forcefully- drilled into my head about some of the math used in neural networks.